Faculty & Staff

 Mrs. Melanie Worth

-Mrs. Melanie Worth, Lambs Lead Teacher, is returning for her seventh year at Saint Rita Preschool.
-Mrs. Worth has mastered the routine of our oldest preschoolers, the Shepherds, over the years.
+Mrs. Worth is a committed Saint Rita mom who has spent years working with the littlest souls down in the Preschool!
 She brings many talents to the classroom including her love of music.
-Mrs. Worth is a native of Athens, Ohio, and graduated from Ohio University with a degree in Political Communications.
+Mrs. Worth hails from Athens, Ohio, and graduated from Ohio University with a degree in Political Communications.
 She worked on Capitol Hill for seven years, as a scheduler and office manager for U.S. Senator George V. Voinovich.
 Currently, Mrs. Worth resides in Arlington with her husband, Brian, and two boys, Thad and Matthew, who have both graduated from St. Rita School.
-Pasttimes include cooking, live music, cheering on her kids’ sports teams and loving her Labradoodle, Mr. Rodney Tumnus.
+Her past-times include cooking, live music, cheering on her kids’ sports teams and loving her Labradoodle, Mr. Rodney Tumnus.

 Mrs. Kristin Lowe